Root Canal Therapy in Ephrata

 Does a Root Canal Hurt?

 The pain associated with root canals is actually related to the preceding toothache not the procedure itself.
 A root canal is actually a fairly straightforward, comfortable treatment.
-Dr. Sean Moriarty and Dr. Suzanne Ahnquist will start by numbing the area around the tooth.
+Dr. Sean Moriarty, Dr. Suzanne Ahnquist and Dr. Justin Ngo will start by numbing the area around the tooth.
 Then, we drill a small hole from the top of the tooth to the center.
 We carefully extract the pulp and nerve tissue through this access hole, and once the damaged tissue is removed, we refill the tooth with a similar, biocompatible substance known as gutta percha.
 Next, we seal the access hole with filling material, and in many cases, we may place a dental crown in order to protect and strengthen the treated tooth.
 Following the procedure, patients may experience some mild sensitivity around the treatment site, but for the most part, they report feeling significant pain relief compared with the toothache and sensitivity they had been dealing with.
 For the majority of patients, an over the counter pain reliever is effective in relieving any discomfort associated with the treatment itself.
 Patients who needed a dental crown return to our office in a few weeks to exchange the temporary we’ll place the day of the procedure for a custom crafted dental crown.

 Is a Root Canal an Emergency?